 For all Nursing & Health Sciences Division programs students are allowed to repeat specific courses (BIOL 252, 253, and CHEM 105) once.
 Note that a ‘W’ counts as one attempt.
-See Pre-Program Progression in the Pre-Student Handbook for details.
+See Pre-Program Progression in the Pre-Program Handbook for details.

 On average, we receive about 25 to 30 applicants each year.
 We accept 18 students.